TangoEnSkai/tangoenskai.github.io/cv.md

 ### 2015

-**J. HAN**, et al., 2015.
+**J. HAN** et al..
+2015.
 An evaluation on accuracy of UAVs’ autonomous landing using GPS sensor module. _Winter Annual Korean Institute of Information Scientists and Engineers (KIISE) symposium 2015_, Pyeongchang, Republic of Korea, pp.1473~1475

 ---